 HCPF has been working internally to implement key recommendations.
-In order to build effective engagement strategies and competence in these new collaborative partnerships, an educational and training plan for all employees is underway.
+In order to build effective engagement strategies and competence in these new collaborative partnerships, an educational and training plan for all employees was developed.
 The Engagement Liaison is working with units that need support in involving clients in benefits design, input on key initiatives, and preparing clients and others to serve as advisors to the agency.
 Changes have been made to the organizational structure to accommodate new roles and responsibilities to support this level of engagement.
+The agency initiated a formal recruitment and on-boarding process for client and family advisors who were added to the team in 2015.
+Additionally, an executive sponsor was identified, a Person- and Family-Centeredness Project Manager hired, and a Person-Centered Approach Core Team comprised of key staff established.
 As a result of the work underway, less adversarial and more effective partnerships are being formed with clients, families, and stakeholders.
-The agency initiated a formal recruitment and on-boarding process for client and family advisors.
-Additionally, an executive sponsor was identified, a Client and Family Centered Care & Engagement Stakeholder Liaison & Project Manager hired, and a client- and family-centered care team comprised of key staff established.
-Recruitment is underway to add client and family advisors to the team.

 Doctor's Care, a community-funded nonprofit organization located in Littleton, Colorado, offers a variety of programs designed to help serve low-income, underserved individuals, The Doctor's Care Clinic provides sick and well-care visits for children and young adults age 33 and under.
 The Doctors Care Sliding-Fee-Scale Program helps to connect the un- or under-insured patient with community providers who agree to provide care at a discounted rate.
 A care coordinator is provided to address challenges that impact an individual's access to care or management of health issues.
 Doctor's Care has a strong record of engaging both the population and the providers.
 As a result, emergency department use has decreased.
 More information on how to maximize health care for the uninsured without overwhelming providers, can be found on the Doctor's Care Maximizing Health Care website created as a resource for those interested in starting or expanding a volunteer medical program.